Japan’s Top 20 Most Visited Tourist Destinations Accessible by Train

 Discover more: Nara, Japan’s first permanent capital

-brown deer on white sand during daytime
+brown deer on in Nara during daytime

-brown deer on white sand during daytime
+brown deer on in Nara during daytime

 man in black shirt standing in front of brown concrete statue